 The Foster Panel

-As an approved foster carer your Carolina House Trust social worker will continue to support and guide you through the fostering placement process.
+As an approved foster carer your Carolina House Trust Supervising Social Worker will continue to support and guide you through the fostering placement process.
 Our aim will be to find a child that is the right match for you.
 You will be provided with ongoing support after the child has been placed with you.